pryv/source-licenser/README.md

 ### Configuration file

-### `fileSpecs`
+### `files`

-Actions are specified in the `fileSpecs` configuration object.
+Actions are specified in the `files` configuration object.
 Each time a file matches a specification, all actions defined therein will be applied.

 #### `header`